TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

   * Protocol for contributing code
   * Website issues

-The following lists activities and progress for the breakout groups.
+Relative to these tasks, the following lists activities and progress for the breakout groups.

 * R package of contributed functions
    * Kasper added a directory called “TMB_contrib_R” to “kaskr” github page